TaxDome Pricing 2026: Plans, Costs & The Modular Uku Alternative

 👉 Uku is a flexible practice management platform built on the principle that accounting firms need powerful automation without rigid commitments, designed for practices that value efficiency and data-driven decisions.

 This eliminates the anxiety of annual commitments and overwhelming all-at-once implementations while providing powerful automated billing that reduces invoice preparation from hours to minutes.
-This flexible approach makes it great for growing firms with variable team sizes, practices transitioning from Excel who want to start with just the features they need, and any accountant who values billing flexibility and gradual feature adoption over comprehensive but rigid systems.
+The flexible approach works well for growing firms with variable team sizes, practices transitioning from Excel who want to start with just the features they need, and any accountant who values billing flexibility and gradual feature adoption over comprehensive but rigid systems.

 The fundamental difference isn’t just features but philosophy.